anbox-cloud/discourse-docs/faq.md

 If a container failed to start its status is set to `error`.
 The AMS service automatically fetches several log files from the container and makes them available for further inspection.
 From the log files you can find out what went wrong.
 The reason is not always clear as several things play into the container startup, like the application the container is hosting, any installed addons etc.

-See [Container Management](https://discourse.ubuntu.com/t/managing-containers/17763) for more details on how to access the container log files.
+See [View the container logs](https://discourse.ubuntu.com/t/view-the-container-logs/24329) for more details on how to access the container log files.

 ### I receive a socket permission error when trying to use the `amc` command.
 What is wrong?